Priory Group to support largest ever UK anxiety and depression study

 The ground-breaking study, launched today (September 18, 2018) is being run by a team at the Institute of Psychiatry, Psychology & Neuroscience at King’s College London, in collaboration with the National Institute of Health Research (NIHR) BioResource Centre Maudsley.

-It is being supported by the Priory Group which runs the largest independent network of mental healthcare hospitals and clinics in the country.
+It is being supported by the Priory Group which runs the largest independent network of mental healthcare hospitals and clinics in the country, offering a range of mental health services.

 More information on the GLAD study